Topics Map > Accounts and Security

 - One-time reservation requests on a first come, first served basis.

-Since the shared EWS labs are for general college use and have a high reservation volume, we are unable to take reservations for office hours.
+We are unable to take reservations for office hours.
 Instructors are welcome to hold office hours in departmental labs (subject to availability, contact your department) or in EWS labs during open hours when the lab is not otherwise reserved, while sharing with students using the lab for other coursework.
 We apologize for any inconvenience, but we must make sure our labs are available to the largest number of students possible.
 Thank you for your understanding.